A3onn/mapptth/README.md

 - [ ] More unit tests

-- [ ] GraphViz support to generate graphs

 - [ ] Add a parameter to control the connection rate

 - [ ] Add exemples in readme